 Many buyers lose eligibility due to a spouse’s previous homeownership.
 A real estate lawyer can review your situation before closing to ensure compliance.

-If you're buying property in the City of Toronto, you pay both:
+If you’re purchasing property in the City of Toronto, you are required to pay both:

 Home price: $600,000